Paragliding (PG) equipment – typical setup

 If you want to thermal well, especially in weak conditions, a variometer is the minimal tool.
 The variometer (or vario) measures your vertical speed through the air instantaneously.
 It gives an easy visual indication as well as a varying tone.
 It can even give an audio tone indicating when the pilot is in sink.
 The vario also can tell you your relative altitude, your actual altitude, air temperature, and airspeed.
 A recording variometer records everything from your flight.
 You can then download the data to your computer and analyze how you did.
 Only a recording variometer can give you the details.

 "Am I drifting backwards over the top of the mountain and into danger?"
 It is very difficult to tell our speed and direction over the ground if we are a mile or two over it.
 With a GPS we can tell whether we are starting to slow down and in what direction we are going.
-In addition, if we ever get in trouble with the authorities per "you were flying over X" but we were not, the GPS log can be very helpful.
+In addition, if we ever get in trouble with the authorities per "you were flying over X" but we were not, the GPS log can be helpful.

-The most common, rugged, and easy to use GPS is the Garmin 64 series.
 There are newer models of this GPS with features that are not that useful for ultralight pilots.
 Hands down, these GPS receivers are the most reliable and rugged on the market.
 I always carry one as a backup.
-In over 15 years, I have never had a problem with the Garmin's.
+In over 15 years, I have never had a problem with the Garmin.
 If you go in the water, even saltwater, they will still function.
 This is important if you fly in remote places, have a water landing, get your gear to shore, dry things out, and want to continue your journey.
-Most of the combo units will not survive....
-Cost: $150 - $600.
+Combo units will not survive a dunking.
+Cost: $200 - $1,000.
+Used units can be a bargain.

 For those who want help with thermalling or to compete, the sky is the limit on what you can spend e.g., the Oudie and other devices that are not only have a GPS receiver and a variometer but can connect to the cell system and other pilots.
 However, these combinations units are all subject to single-point-of-failure and why pilots should consider having (2) independent GPS receivers.

 For safety and emergency use, the Garmin InReach Explorer + combines a GPS with 2-way satellite communications.
 One-way communicators, like the SPOT, are useful for tracking but should not be used if the primary purpose is for safety and emergencies.
-This is because the SPOT does not have 100% reliable communications between the satellite and recipients at the end of the communication channel i.e., family or friends who need to know if something is wrong or amiss.
-For information on setting up these devices, see this page.
+This is because the SPOT does not have 100% reliable communications between the satellite and recipients.
+Note: Long experience with the SPOT in-out-of-the-way places demonstrates that they are out of range about 2% of the time.

 Flight Deck

 It can be difficult to mount a GPS, a Vario, a compass, and a camera somewhere on your legs with straps.
 Instead, use a flight deck.
 It has various compartments for things like a camera, snacks, weapons, matches, first aid, etc. It mounts with straps to the webbing next to the karabiners on the harness.
 It is easy to take it on and off.
 Below is a photo of the Sol flight deck for $99.
 It is difficult to mount a GPS, a Vario, a compass, and a camera somewhere on your legs with straps.
 Instead, use a flight deck.
 It has various compartments for things like a camera, snacks, weapons, matches, first aid, etc. It mounts with straps to the webbing next to the karabiners on the harness.
 It is easy to take it on and off.
 Below is a photo of the Sol flight deck.
-Cost: $99

 Radio harness